-Q2: I bought a jar of Face Wash and it looked like someone had placed their finger on the inside on the soap paste.
+Q2: I bought a jar of Face Wash and it looked like someone had placed their finger on the inside upon the soap paste.
 Am I seeing things?

 A2: We fill and pack all our products by hand.
 Nothing is machine filled.
 There is a chance a finger did touch your soap.
 If it did, it was wearing a glove.
 Yet, most likely it was from a spatula leaving a mark from when we smooth the top before capping.
 It will not be uncommon to see any number of varying imperfections in our products.
-Because we do not fill anything by a machine leaves a lot of room for variation in how the product may look when you first open it.
+Not filling anything by a machine leaves a lot of room for variation in how the product may look when you first open it.
 Do know we take every precaution to ensure you product is safely produced and packaged.

 Q3: I bought 3 beard oils and each one was filled to a different level.
 I feel like I am not getting the right amount for what I paid for.

 Q4: Are you hiring?

 A4: At this time, we are not needing any help making product or processing orders.
 As much as I would love to bring more folks on board to help achieve my goals, the business is not to a point where I can do that.
 The best way to help make this happen, is to sell more goods.
 There will be a point where the amount of business we will be doing will force us to take a dramatic jump to where hiring a couple extra hands will be required.
 We vision this to be a “factory store” – a place where we can make our wares, offer direct retail as well as support our online business.
 Until we are able to open our own store, we will continue to vend at area street festivals and larger events.
 When these happen, we put a call out for help via our Facebook page.
 Helpers are like volunteers but are compensated and will also have a meal paid.

 Q5: “I prefer to shop from eco-friendly businesses.
 I see you use plastic bottles and jars as well as bubble wrap and other plastics in packing shipment.
 Why?”